Marvy936/Kubernetes/kubernetes_notes.md

         averageUtilization: 75

 ```
-## How to USE Gitlab Variables in manifest.
+## Using GitLab Variables in Manifests

 deployment.template.yaml:
 ```yaml